Should Nissan Sunny Stage a Comeback?

 Nissan Sunny B14 from the late 90s

-After pulling the plugs off the Sunny sedan, which was available in addition to the CBU lineup of cars including X-Trail and Cefiro at that time, Ghandhara was working on to introduce the Datsun range of vehicles under the Brownfield investment category of Auto Policy 2016-21 which aimed to revive non-functional units since Ghandhara had one lying vacant ever since the Sunny went out of production.
+After pulling the plugs off the Sunny sedan, which was available in addition to the CBU lineup of cars including X-Trail and Cefiro at that time, Ghandhara was working on introducing the Datsun range of vehicles under the Brownfield investment category of Auto Policy 2016-21 which aimed to revive non-functional units since Ghandhara had one lying vacant ever since the Sunny went out of production.
 In March 2018, Nissan officially announced its entry in Pakistan; the move was chanted as part of Nissan’s strategy to engage with emerging automotive markets around the world.

-However the company then announced to put the Datsun project on hold citing volatile economic conditions of the country as the reason behind the decision.
-Interestingly however, since the parent company (Nissan) was going through a turmoil, Ghandhara was actually never in a position to launch Datsun cars in Pakistan.
+However, the company then announced to put the Datsun project on hold citing the volatile economic conditions of the country as the reason behind the decision.
+Interestingly however, since the parent company (Nissan) was going through turmoil, Ghandhara was actually never in a position to launch Datsun cars in Pakistan.
 The few test vehicles that we keep on seeing on the internet are the same 2015 model units that were imported back in 2016.
-Nissan then announced to axe the non-profitable Datsun brand which now stays alive only in India, as its the only market where the brand does relatively well.
+Nissan then announced to axe the non-profitable Datsun brand which now stays alive only in India, as it’s the only market where the brand does relatively well.

 Related: Ghandhara & Chery to Invest Rs 2.4 Billion in Pakistan

-Now Ghandhara is reportedly in process of introducing Chery range of passenger cars to tap the booming crossover SUV segment, however we believe they should consider re-introducing the Sunny sedan too which has now evolved into a very capable product with the current generation model that debuted in 2019, and has been doing exceptionally well in markets where its offered.
+Now Ghandhara is reportedly in the process of introducing Chery range of passenger cars to tap the booming crossover SUV segment, however, we believe they should consider re-introducing the Sunny sedan too which has now evolved into a very capable product with the current generation model that debuted in 2019, and has been doing exceptionally well in markets where its offered.

-It was the third-bestselling car in highly competitive Thai market behind Honda City and Toyota Yaris ATIV sedans and closely fell short of Yaris ATIV to become the second-bestselling car there.
+It was the third-bestselling car in the highly competitive Thai market behind Honda City and Toyota Yaris ATIV sedans and closely fell short of Yaris ATIV to become the second-bestselling car there.
 In calendar year 2020, Nissan Almera sold 19,008 units in Thailand whereas its Toyota rival secured the second spot with 20,337 units.

-In Thailand, the Almera competes in Eco-Car category which require cars to have at least 23.3 km/l fuel economy, max 100 g/km of CO2 emissions, and Euro-V emission compatibility.
+In Thailand, Almera competes in the Eco-Car category which requires cars to have at least 23.3 km/l fuel economy, max 100 g/km of CO2 emissions, and Euro-V emission compatibility.
 So the Sunny gets a 1.0L turbocharged DOHC three-cylinder engine under its hood that develops 99hp of power and 152Nm of torque and is paired with an Xtronic CVT automatic transmission with D-Step Logic (simulates gearshifts) and a Sport Mode.

 Related: 2020 Nissan Sunny Launched in Middle East

-The Middle-Eastern versions are powered by 1.6L naturally aspirated DOHC 4-cylinder engine that produces 118hp and 149Nm and comes mated to either CVT with Sport Mode or 5-speed manual transmission options.
+The Middle-Eastern versions are powered by a 1.6L naturally aspirated DOHC 4-cylinder engine that produces 118hp and 149Nm and comes mated to either CVT with Sport Mode or 5-speed manual transmission options.

 Related: Is Japanese Dominance in Sedans Coming to an End?

-It also comes equipped with a number of safety equipment including up to 6 airbags, AEB (Autonomous Emergency Braking) with Intelligent Forward Collision Warning and Intelligent Forward Emergency Braking, Vehicle Dynamic Control (VDC) and traction control, ABS, EBD, brake assist (BA), hill start assist (HSA) and Isofix child seat anchors etc.
+It also comes equipped with a number of safety equipment including up to 6 airbags, AEB (Autonomous Emergency Braking) with Intelligent Forward Collision Warning and Intelligent Forward Emergency Braking, Vehicle Dynamic Control (VDC) and traction control, ABS, EBD, brake assist (BA), hill start assist (HSA) and Isofix child seat anchors, etc.

-The new Sunny/ Almera is being loved due to its striking appearance, enhanced performance and rich features & safety equipment on offer plus with a competitive price tag it literally punches above the weight.
+The new Sunny/ Almera is being loved due to its striking appearance, enhanced performance, and rich features & safety equipment on offer plus with a competitive price tag it literally punches above the weight.
 And while Nissan might be facing a tough time with most of its models, the new Sunny/ Almera/ Versa is one that’s doing really well in global markets.

 Related: 1 Year of Toyota Yaris in Pakistan